 1. The Other Person

-If you hear the echo, your settings are fine, but your friend needs to adjust his microphone.
+Your settings are fine if you hear the echo, but your friend needs to adjust his microphone.
 If your friend has incorrectly configured microphone settings or a faulty microphone, you will hear an echo from the speakers.

 2. Microphone Close To Speakers

 Speakers emit different frequencies, and they have magnets attached to them.
-These magnets create magnetic fields around the speakers, and any device that comes into that magnetic field can get affected by it.
+These magnets create magnetic fields around the speakers, and any device that comes into that magnetic field can be affected.
 So, always keep your microphone away from the speakers if you hear an echo.
 It could be the potential reason for it.